 What food pairs with Sangiovese?

-A natural with tomato-based dishes — pizza, pasta, ragù, tomato braises and other Italian classics.
+A natural with tomato-based dishes: pizza, pasta, ragu, tomato braises and other Italian classics.
 In Japanese cooking it also loves sukiyaki, teriyaki and soy-based dishes.
-Its acidity lifts fat and umami beautifully.
+Its acidity lifts fat and umami.

 How Sangiovese changes by region

-Chianti (inland Tuscany) is taut, with firm acidity and tannin; Morellino di Scansano (coastal Maremma) is fruit-rich and soft on the palate.
-Same grape, different expression by place.
+Chianti (inland Tuscany) is taut, with firm acidity and tannin; Morellino di Scansano (on the Maremma coast) is richer in fruit and softer on the palate.
+The same grape wears a different face by place.

 FAQ